 Today, the vast majority of those original property owners (the people the exemption was designed to protect) are dead or long gone.
 Now, it’s mostly just a few savvy developers buying and building on the lots.

 The current situation

 On September 13, 2012, the Planning, Land Use and Sustainability Committee (a committee of the Seattle City Council) began studying the issue and crafting a permanent amendment to the building code that would make these backyard/side yard houses more “appropriate” for their surroundings.
 The members of that committee need to hear from people like you.
 Richard Conlin is the chair of the committee, Tim Burgess is the vice-chair, Mike O’Brien is a member, and Sally J. Clark, while listed as an alternative, is a very influencial member.

 As they consider the options, the Planning, Land Use and Sustainability Committee will rely heavily on the Seattle Department of Planning and Development for technical insights and recommendations.
-The DPD plans to make their initial recommendations public sometime in February, 2013 and has established this website to keep people informed about the issue (but rarely updates the site).
+The DPD released its final recommendations in September, 2013.
+It has also established this website to keep people informed about the issue (but rarely updates the site).

 Meanwhile, developers Dan Duffus and Mark Knoll have hired well-known Seattle lobbyist Roger Valdez to pressure city leaders into watering down any single-family small-lot development regulations.
 The name of their lobbying group: Smart Growth Seattle.
 (See the Publicola article announcing this lobbying effort, and the group’s website.)

 See a detailed summary of all that’s occurred up to this point.